NBA Rumors: Paul George Explains Why James Harden Is Hard To Defend, ‘He Gets A Lot Of Foul Calls’

 Houston Rockets superstar James Harden has brought himself back to the MVP race once again after establishing an incredible performance in the 2018-19 NBA season.
 In 58 games, the 29-year-old shooting guard is averaging 36.6 points, 7.7 assists, 6.6 rebounds, and 2.2 steals on 44.0 percent shooting from the field and 36.4 percent shooting from beyond the arc.
 In the Rockets’ 121-118 victory over the Miami Heat, Harden posted his sixth 50-point performance of the season after finishing the game with 58 points.

 James Harden doesn’t seem to be worried at all who they are up against or who is guarding him.
-He makes it look like scoring in the NBA is just a child’s play.
+He makes it look like scoring in the NBA is just child’s play.
 According to Jeff Zillgitt of USA Today Sports, several star defenders in the league agreed that limiting Harden’s production on the offensive end of the floor is the “biggest defensive challenge” in the NBA today.

 Golden State Warriors superstar Klay Thompson said that “it’s not very fun” guarding James Harden, while Washington Wizards superstar Bradley Beal added that anyone defending “The Beard” is always “in a lose, lose, lose situation.”
 Oklahoma City Thunder small forward Paul George, who is one of the top candidates to win the Defensive Player of the Year, has an idea why Harden is almost unguardable.